 Sacrament of Reconciliation

-Reconciliation at St. Francis during Ordinary Time
+Reconciliation Opportunities at St. Francis

-The Sacrament of Healing
+A Sacrament of Healing

 In the teachings of the Roman Catholic Church, the Sacrament of Penance (commonly called Confession, Reconciliation or Penance) is the method by which individual men and women may be freed from sins committed after receiving the sacrament of Baptism.
 For the confession to be acceptable according to Catholic teaching, the penitent (person seeking forgiveness) must tell his or her sins directly to an ordained Catholic priest or bishop.
 The priest or bishop will then recite the prayers of absolution to forgive the penitent’s sins.
 The penitent may confess his sins face to face with the priest, or anonymously through a screen known as a “grill”.
 In 1215 the Fourth Lateran Council made it canon law that every Catholic Christian receive this sacrament at least once a year.